Moving from Malaysia

 We have excellent schools right throughout the country.
 There are also eight universities, 18 polytechnics and institutes of technology, and 600 private training establishments in the main centres and leading provincial cities.

-Teenagers in New Zealand perform at some of the highest levels in the world for reading maths and science, according the UN Human Development Report 2013.
+Teenagers in New Zealand perform at some of the highest levels in the world for reading, maths and science, according the UN Human Development Report 2013.
 All eight of our Universities are in the 2018 Top 500 Universities (5 of them in the top 300).